Portsmouth Historic Dockyard and Victorian Festival of

 Most of our Portsmouth Historic Dockyard photos were taken with our new

-digital
+digital camera

-camera which we've reviewed.
+which we've reviewed.

 |

-Visiting Nelson's Flagship HMS Victory gave us a
+Visiting Nelson's Flagship HMS Victory provided a

 fascinating insight into Navy life during the early 19th century, and